deckerweb/advanced-scripts-quicknav/README.md

 ## Plugin's Backstory

 _I needed (and wanted) this plugin (Advanced Scripts QuickNav) myself so I developed it.
-Since Code Snippets was first released in 2012 I am using it and loving it.
+Since Advanced Scripts was first released around 2020 I am using it and loving it.
 On some sites I have up to 20 or 30 snippets, small stuff mostly, but sometimes bigger also.
 For a long time, I have wanted a way to get faster to specific snippets to maintain those (for whatever reason).
 Since I have long history of Admin Bar (Toolbar) plugins I thought that would be another one I could make.
 In the last few weeks I felt the need to finally code something.
 So I came up with this little helper plugin / "snippet".
 And, scratching my own itch is also always something enjoyable.
 My hope is, that you will enjoy it as well (the finished plugin)._

 –– David Decker, plugin developer, in March of 2025